Alan Kulwicki, BSE ’77, Inducted into NASCAR Hall of Fame; New UWM Kulwicki Garage “Thinkerspace” Honors Legacy

-Help us preserve Alan’s legacy at UWM by supporting the Kulwicki Garage renovation.
-To make the Kulwicki Garage a reality, $15,000 in additional funding support is needed by summer 2019.
-Please make your gift today!
+Help preserve Alan’s legacy at UWM by supporting the Kulwicki Garage renovation.
+To make the Kulwicki Garage a reality, $3,100 (of $59,000 total cost) in additional funding support is needed.

 Share your memory of Alan Kulwicki or receive updates on the reimagined Kulwicki Garage.

 In 2013, Kulwicki’s stepmother, Thelma H. Kulwicki, provided funding to establish the Alan Kulwicki Memorial Student Center, affectionately known as the Pit Stop.
 This space is located on the first floor of UWM’s Engineering & Mathematical Sciences building, and is a meeting space and occasional classroom.